davxiao/davidxiao-web/content/post/building-a-website-in-2020/index.md

 {{< my-dropcap Web >}} development has come a long way.
 Back in the late 90's when I first came across Internet, anyone who knows anything about [HTML](https://en.wikipedia.org/wiki/HTML) would be considered very technical.

-Fast forward into 2020, social media and smart phone is ubiquitous, [web hosting services](https://en.wikipedia.org/wiki/Web_hosting_service) such as [Wix](https://www.wix.com/) and [Wordpress](https://wordpress.com/) have made [content creation](https://en.wikipedia.org/wiki/Content_creation) possible for anyone who wishes to create a website without headache.
+Fast forward into 2020, social media and smart phone is ubiquitous, [web hosting services](https://en.wikipedia.org/wiki/Web_hosting_service) such as [Wix](https://www.wix.com/) and [Wordpress](https://wordpress.com/) have made [content creation](https://en.wikipedia.org/wiki/Content_creation) possible for anyone who wishes to create a website without much headache.

 Why should you building a website from the ground up as opposed to using a web hosting service?

 ## Maybe it's for you

-Using a static site generator to build and deploy a website is not for everyone.
+Building a website with a static site generator is not for everyone.
 George Cushen who is Hugo theme Academic's main contributor once put:

 > *...(it would) require a basic understanding of using the command line in the Terminal (Mac/Linux) or Command Prompt (Windows) app on your computer.
 If you are not interested in this, perhaps this is not for you...*
 >